Back to all posts

 HMRC will split the 10-year period:

-• The period before 6 April 2026 benefits from full 100% relief under the old rules.
+• The period before 6 April 2026 benefits from the uncapped 100% relief under the old rules.

 • How the allowance works in practice

-• The allowance can be applied to qualifying property appointed out of the trust, reducing the IHT due.
+• The allowance can be applied to qualifying property distributed from the trust, thereby reducing any IHT liability arising on appointment.

-• Each time part of the allowance is used, it reduces the remaining amount available for the next 10-year periodic charge.
+• Each utilisation of the allowance reduces the remaining available amount until the next 10-year anniversary resets the allowance.

-• At each 10-year anniversary, the allowance is refreshed, creating a new £1 million allowance for the following 10-year period.
+• At each 10-year anniversary, the allowance is fully refreshed, reinstating a £2.5 million allowance for the subsequent 10-year period.

 1. Instalment payments of IHT extended to qualifying property